Meshiest/mrseedbox/README.md

 * `cp settings.json transmission/config/settings.json` (and make neccessary dirs)
 * The **first person to connect and auth will be the "owner"**
 * You will have to go through the initial emby setup at `localhost:8096`!
+* If you are migrating from the old versions, you may have to `docker build backend` before starting the containers

 ### Commands (from shell):